benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 <p>In terms of user interface, Plausible is definitely nicer-looking than
 GoatCounter.
-It's also quite minimalist, perhaps even more so than GoatCounter, providing total visitor counts, pageview counts per path, referrer information, map location, and devices (broken down by screen size, browser, and operating system).
+It's also quite minimalist, perhaps even more so than GoatCounter, providing total visitor counts, page view counts per path, referrer information, map location, and devices (broken down by screen size, browser, and operating system).
 The tool also provides a "bounce rate" metric, though the exact definition is unclear.</p>